mrideout/GRFICSv3/README.md

 ### Workstation

-The workstation VM is an Ubuntu 20.04 machine with software used for launching an attack.
+The workstation VM is an Ubuntu 20.04 machine with the software used for launching an attack.
 This VM is assigned IP address 192.168.95.6.

 #### Installing from scratch